SvenMarcus/hpc-rocket/_sources/config.md.txt

 Add all file you want to copy to the remote machine to the `copy` section. `from` refers to the location of a file on the local machine, `to` specifies the location on the remote machine the file will be copied to.
 If a file is already present on the remote machine the application will abort unless `overwrite: true` is set for a file.
 This section must include the Slurm batch script to be run if it is not already present on the remote machine.
 HPC Rocket does support simple glob style notation (e.g. `folder/*.txt`).

-**NOTE**: all paths in this section must be relative.
-On the local machine they will be evaluated from the current working directory, on the remote machine from the user's home directory.
-Moreover it is not allowed to break out of these directories.
-A path like `../myfile.txt` is not valid.

 ```yaml
 copy:
   - from: slurm_script.sh